Can You Fix Your Lisp As An Adult?

 Stigma & Your Lisp

 One of our biggest pet peeves is how lisps can be portrayed in the media.
-While these jokes may be funny to general public, we imagine that for those with a lisp, this becomes a cringeworthy experience.
+While these jokes may be funny to the general public, we imagine that for those with a lisp, this becomes a cringeworthy experience.

 A dissertation by Lockenvitz (2016) found that stigma and your experience with a lisp is a very personalised journey.
 Public stigma was shown to reduce communication comfort.
 Many speakers with a lisp will use tactics such as word avoidance.
 This always leads to increased frustration or the feeling that you can’t express yourself freely.